top of page

 We will provide our veterinary services in accordance with the Royal College of Veterinary Surgeons Code of Professional Conduct.
 The veterinary surgeons are regulated in accordance with the Veterinary Surgeons Act 1966, to protect the public interest and to safeguard animal health and welfare.
 We will provide veterinary services to you during our normal business hours.

 The emergency veterinary services to you are provided by local associated veterinary practice with whom we have an appropriate arrangement.
+The veterinary service out of usual business hours are provided by out of hours service named on our website.
+We are independent of these providers so do not share any of their costs or prices for services or treatments.

-The veterinary service out of usual business hours are provided by out of hours service named on the website.
-We may change our normal business hours from time to time - please see our website, automated office closure email response or facebook page for our current opening hours and planned future closed dates.
+We may change our normal business hours from time to time.
+Please see our Facebook social media page for the most recent updates, automated office closure emails, texts and social media responses for our current opening hours and planned future closed dates.

 We do not tolerate rude or abusive behaviour towards our team and such behaviour directed to our team may result in withdrawal of our services.